david-serrano/locationprovider/README.md

  In the most standard use case it will:
  1. Look for last known locations in order the following order `passive`, `gps`, `network`.
 If those return a value `onNewLocationAvailable` will be called.
  2. Initialise a GPS listener or network listener depending on availability of service (high accuracy vs battery saving for example)
- 3.
+ 3. Return location based on available providers:
- 3.1 If GPS initialised but taking too long, start a network listener after X (configurable) seconds.
+   - If GPS initialised but taking too long, start a network listener after X (configurable) seconds.
- 3.2 If only network initialised, some phones fail to update the listener but update the passive values correctly, so after Y (configurable) seconds, try the last known locations again.
+   - If only network initialised, some phones fail to update the listener but update the passive values correctly, so after Y (configurable) seconds, try the last known locations again.
  4. Return values for GPS/network when available and shut down self.

  # License